Trains, Planes, and Automobiles…All the Transportation You Can Think Of

 Bicycles must have lamps at front of bicycle visible for 500 feet and tail reflector/lamp visible for 600 feet for night time use and students may not wear earbuds while riding.
 Other rules your student will want to be aware of may be found here.

 Gainesville Regional Airport is the major airport if flying is your means of transportation.
 There are five major airlines that service Gainesville.
 They are American, Delta, Silver, U.S. Airways and United.
 Because it is a regional airport, the number of flights in and out are not as plentiful so many out-of-state students will drive to Jacksonville, Florida or Orlando, Florida.
 It is approximately an hour and a half drive to Jacksonville and an hour and fifty minutes to Orlando.

 By flying out of a larger airport, you then have to consider the cost to either get yourself to that airport including long-term parking fees.
 For those that perhaps live in South Florida, unfortunately, there are no direct flights from West Palm Beach or Fort Lauderdale International airport.
 The only non-stop is to Miami International Airport and those fares can be costly.

 Other options include taking a bus or renting a car if you do not have an automobile.
-Red Coach brands itself as a luxury bus line with complimentary wifi (additional fee), no fee for first two bags, reclining seats, standard power outlets and other amenities.
+Red Coach brands itself as a luxury bus line with complimentary wifi (additional fee), no fee for the first two bags, reclining seats, standard power outlets, and other amenities.
 The bus does make frequent stops so plan for the time being substantially longer than if you were to take your own vehicle.

 GMG Transport is another bus line that offers transportation throughout the state of Florida.
 Some of their buses include complimentary wi-fi but they are more of an economical alternative to Red Coach.